Annexure J for Passport: Complete 2026 Guide & Format

 • To Support NRI and Expat Communities: Indian expatriates, mainly in regions such as the UAE, face difficulties in registering their marriages that are conducted overseas or in India.
 Annexure J, which provides them with a practical solution to update their passports

-Who Needs to Submit Annexure J for Passport in 2025?
+Who Needs to Submit Annexure J for a Passport in 2026?

 brown duffel bag on floor; Who Needs to Submit Annexure J for Passport? - TerraTern

 Annexure J for passport is required for married Indian citizens applying to add their spouse's name to their passport, but they do not have a registered marriage certificate.
-Annexe J for passport filled sample can be a good guide to properly complete the form, which, upon submission, is verified under annexure J for a passport.
+Annexe J for a passport-filled sample can be a good guide to properly complete the form, which, upon submission, is verified under annexure J for a passport.
 Annexure J Scenarios for Applicant

 Below is a table of who has to submit Annexure J and in what circumstances: